sdc710/IS-analysis/README.md

 * Documented and analyzed the company information system and the proposed system.
 * Used different methodology such as DFD Narrative, User requirements, Use Case Model and PIECE analysis to provide a detailed report.
 * Proposed improvements in the business’ current information system that will bring solutions to problems and meet the user’s requirements.

+For a quick summary/overview of the project, it is recommended to look at the PowerPoint Slides (Presentation file).